subvisual/subvisual.com/src/posts/2021-01-29-who-let-fintech-out/index.md

 look at the two key components underlying it, money and technology.
 If it touches money and is powered by technology then I would argue we could do worse than calling it fintech.
-From Shopify empowering new businesses with their e-commerce stack exploring new avenues for revenue to [Shaq's SPAC] being traded on NYSE by high-frequency trading firms using machine-learning algorithms, we might be all talking about the same thing, one way or the other.
+From Shopify empowering new businesses with their e-commerce stack, exploring new avenues for revenue, to [Shaq's SPAC] being traded on NYSE, by high-frequency trading firms using machine-learning algorithms, we might be all talking about the same thing, one way or the other.

 ![](./shaq.jpg)